How to Get Residency through Family Unity in Mexico

 Application Process Overview

-- INM office in Mexico: No financial solvency is required, but you must have entered Mexico legally with a tourist FMM or other migratory document.
+• Instituto Nacional de Migración (INM) office in Mexico: Typically no financial solvency is required, but you must have entered Mexico legally with a tourist FMM or other migratory document.

 Tips for a Smooth Application